Panthomema/webpack-template/README.md

 - A vanilla configuration in `stylelint.config.mjs` (result of `npm init stylelint`, replaced `eslintrc.json`)
 - Scripts to lint and fix code over the /src/styles directory
 - If you want to lint CSS code inside `<style>` tags, check [stylelint-config-html](https://www.npmjs.com/package/stylelint-config-html) - and unset the `html` value set in cofig file `ignoreFiles` option (it is set to prevent VSCode StyleLint extension screaming)

+### Prettier v3 Config

+Prettier configuration following [their documentation](https://prettier.io/docs/en/).
+Includes:

+- A minimal configuration in `prettier.config.mjs`, that adds some rules to the Prettier defaults
+- A `.prettieignore` file, to avoid formatting some project parts
+- Scripts to check and fix code over the /src directory